raishaani/Trader-behavior-analysis/README.md

 3. All analysis and plots will be reproduced

 ## Files
-- Analysis.ipynb – main analysis notebook
+- Trader_Behavior_Analysis.ipynb – main analysis notebook